Notes on the Geography of Argentina: Rich, Poor, and Dead

 We're up at the north end of town, the pricey end.
 We're in the Plaza Francia, designed in 1909 by the same Charles Thays who designed so many other parks in the city.
 The statue, placed in 1910, was paid for by the French community in the city and is yet another celebration of the centenary of the war for independence.

 Emile Peynot created the figures, representing Argentina, France, and the guiding angel of glory.
 Which young woman is Argentina?
 Pretty easy to tell, wouldn't you say?

 Three hundred meters to the east, there's a statue of General Carlos de Alvear (1788-1852), who defeated the Spanish troops at Montevideo in 1814.
-It, too, was shipped from France, but the sculptor was Antoine Bourdelle (1861-1929)and the date, 1925.
-If the horse rears, you expect to hear a "Hi-yo, Silver!"
+It, too, was shipped from France, but the sculptor was Antoine Bourdelle (1861-1929).
+The date: 1925.
+Do you hear a "Hi-yo, Silver!"?
 It's not so far-fetched, either: General Alvear was the first Argentine ambassador to the United States and served a long time, from 1838 to 1852.

-The figures at the base are allegorical; the woman on the left, holding a vine, represents liberty; the man, holding a rough club, represents force.
+The woman on the left, holding a vine, represents liberty; the man, holding a rough club, represents force.

 And here, with a clear line of sight to his father, is the politically conservative Torquato Alvear, the city's first intendente, or mayor.
 Serving in that capacity from 1880 to 1887, he was the driving force behind its Parisian ambitions.

 Alvear died in 1890, ten years before this monument went up.